Frequently Asked Questions

 Will the appraiser be able to tell me the value while on the property?

 No. The inspection is simply a process in which the appraiser is determining the size, condition, and layout of the property.
-The valuation takes place at the appraisers’ office.
-For a residential appraisal this will be completed usually a day after the inspection.
+The valuation takes place at the appraiser’s office.
+For a residential appraisal this will usually be completed within 2-3 business days after the inspection.